(January 2012)

 Education

-2006 Ph.D in Linguistics, Stanford University Dissertation: The Temporal Semantics of Noun Phrases: Evidence from Guaraní Committee: David Beaver (chair), Cleo Condoravdi, Paul Kiparsky, Beth Levin 2000 Diploma in Computational Linguistics, University of Stuttgart, Germany Thesis: Dynamic Semantics and the Temporal Interpretation of Noun Phrases Advisor: Hans Kamp 1997-1998 Fulbright Visiting Student at Stanford University Studies in linguistics, psychology and philosphy
+2006 Ph.D in Linguistics, Stanford University Dissertation: The Temporal Semantics of Noun Phrases: Evidence from Guaraní Committee: David Beaver (chair), Cleo Condoravdi, Paul Kiparsky, Beth Levin 2000 Diploma in Linguistics, University of Stuttgart, Germany Thesis: Dynamic Semantics and the Temporal Interpretation of Noun Phrases Advisor: Hans Kamp 1997-1998 Fulbright Visiting Student at Stanford University Studies in linguistics, psychology and philosphy

 -